IMAGINARY/reinforcement-learning-2/README.md

 The `.env` file in the root directory contains settings that are applied at compilation time.

+## Configuration

+The config directory has several data definitions.

+You can override any of them by creating a `settings.yml` file in the root directory.

 ## License

 Copyright (c) 2020-2021 IMAGINARY gGmbH